-The upper limit of courses one can register for in the Bachelor's-Master's Four-Year Integrated Education Program is 24.
-Make sure you go through the process that is described in the e-mail sent to you by the SFC Academic Affairs Office before the beginning of the course registration period.
+The maximum number of credits for which students in the Bachelor's-Master's Four-Year Integrated Education Program can register is 24.
+Make sure you go through the process that is described in the email sent to you by the SFC Academic Affairs Office before the beginning of the course registration period.